WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 Currently, is is not possible to use a binary operator with non-matching input types.
-This leaves open the future possibility of allowing such input patterns and returning the result in a type which usually encompasses both input types.
+This leaves open the future possibility of allowing such input patterns and returning the result in a type which tries to encompasses both input types.

 However, it is not always possible to produce a type which covers the capabilities of two other types without increasing the size of the